-5.2.1.2 Membership requirements for standards developed under the entity method
+5.2.1.2 Membership requirements for Working Groups developing standards under the entity method

-Officers of IEEE standards working groups developing standards under the entity method shall be representatives of Advanced Entity Members of the IEEE-SA.
-Designees (those designated to manage the Standards Association ballot) in the IEEE Standards Association entity ballot process shall be representatives of Advanced Entity Members.
+Officers of IEEE standards working groups developing standards under the entity method shall be representatives of Entity Members of IEEE SA and shall be individual members of IEEE SA.
+Designees (those designated to manage the Standards Association ballot) in the IEEE Standards Association entity ballot process shall be representatives of Entity Members and shall be individual members of IEEE SA.